British lawmakers recall Murdoch over phone-hacking evidence

 "We're talking about payments for news tips from cops: that's been going on a hundred years," he said, adding that he remembered being told about the need for cash for "powerful friends" when he bought the News of the World in 1969.

-He also criticized the police for their handling of the investigation.
+He also criticised the police for their handling of the investigation.
 "Why are the police behaving in this way?"
 Murdoch said in the recording.
 "It's the biggest inquiry ever, over next to nothing."

 In a further development on Tuesday, police said they were seeking to obtain a copy of the Murdoch recording.